 Other Heating Systems

 Most of the systems above are obvious ones.
 That is, they do not require much in the way of tearing the garage apart and rebuilding it.
 You can warm your garage with convection heaters and ductless heating.
 However, there are other heating systems that can provide benefits worth looking into.
 For example, in-floor heating systems is one option.
 With in-floor heating systems, the heat comes from the floor.
 This is great for a mechanic who just wants to stay warm while fixing cars.
 While this may not be great for guests, it works great for the mechanic.
-You should do your research when it comes to heating methods, but starting with an HVAC company should be part of that process.
+You should do your research when it comes to heating methods, but starting with an heating and cooling company should be part of that process.
 At Air Care Heating & Cooling we have professionals that can assist in you choosing the best heating solution for your space.

 There are plenty of ways to keep your garage warm.
 Make sure that you consult with a local HVAC company that can help you choose the best method.
-Our professionals at Air Care Heating & Cooling in Shawnee, KS, can advise you of some effective ways of warming your garage that you may not be aware of presently.
+The heating professionals at Air Care Heating & Cooling in Shawnee, KS, can advise you of some effective ways of warming your garage that you may not be aware of presently.
 In some cases, there are potential code violations you may run into that an HVAC professional can keep you away from.
 In short, warming your garage can give you another room.
 Whether you want to use it for traditional purposes or convert it into a bedroom, guest room, or even another playroom, all of these are great options worth exploring.

 We Can Help Keep You Warm